 - Data should only be stored as long as necessary to fulfill its designated purpose.

-- Appropriate security measures need to be in place when processing data.
+- Appropriate security measures need to be in place when processing data to prevent data breaches.

 GDPR Cookie Requirements